|

 The sound of the message is itself a message that tells people a lot about you such as your:

-- level of calm or of frustration.
+- Level of calm or of frustration.

-- degree of interest in the person you are speaking to.
+- Degree of interest in the person you are speaking to.

 We are affected not by what is said so much as how it is said.